-Schankerman and Pakes [1987] have studied patent returns.
-Using their data, Kinston [2001] estimates the subsidies that would be required to replace the current patent system:
+31 Schankerman and Pakes [1986] have studied patent returns in various European countries.
+Using their data, Kingston [2001] estimates the subsidies that would be required to replace the current patent system (p.
+18)

 Schankerman and Pakes reported that for patents in Britain, France and Germany, the returns appear to be only a small fraction of the domestic R&D expenditure of the business enterprises.
 The means of the discounted sum of rewards from patent age 5 were about \$7,000 in Britain and France and \$19,000 in Germany.
 The value of patents as a proportion of total national R&D expenditure was 0.057 in France, 0.068 in Britain and 0.056 in Germany (1986, pp. 1068, 1074).
 Schankerman subsequently estimated that a subsidy to R&D of 15%-35% would be enough to provide an equivalent incentive to patents (1988, p.
 95).